 The Centre for Medical Education (CME) offers three online distance learning courses in Medical Education: Postgraduate Certificate, Postgraduate Diploma and Masters.
 Our courses are aimed at those new to teaching and training and those who wish to gain further skills and knowledge in the area of medical education.
 Graduates of the Medical Education programmes in Dundee are world leaders in medical education.

-This course is design for those:
+This online course is designed for those:

 - new to teaching and training

-- who wish to gain further skills and knowledge in the area of medical education.
+- who wish to gain further skills and knowledge in the area of medical education

 We have over 30 years experience delivering courses for health care professionals.
 We pride ourselves in the quality of the material and our learning is interactive.
 Our tutors, administrators and technical staff have a wealth of experience.